Asparkam - instructions for use. Overdose of asparkam is fatal

 • The balance of electrolytes returns to normal.

-• The excitability of the heart and its conduction are calmed down.
+• The excitability of the heart and its conductivity are calmed.

 Dosage for use

-As in other drugs, there is a certain dosage, which must be observed in a mandatory manner in order to avoid unwanted irreversible consequences.
+As with other drugs, there is a certain dosage that must be observed in order to avoid unwanted irreversible consequences.
 So, Asparkam, its indications for use in the following doses for adults and children:

-• The solution for infusion is administered using a drip method intravenously up to two times daily for adults and children.
-The route of administration is slow (25 drops / min).
-Adults are diluted with glucose, drip up to 20 ml of Asparkam per day.
-And for children - up to 10 ml at the same rate.
+• The solution for infusion is administered intravenously by drip up to two times daily for adults and children.
+The method of administration is slow (25 drops/min).
+For adults, dilute with glucose, drop up to 20 ml of Asparkam per day.
+And for children - up to 10 ml at the same speed.

-• If you use ampoules for injection, then Asparkam is administered intravenously at a rate not exceeding 5 ml / min.
+• If you are using injection ampoules, then Asparkam is administered intravenously at a rate not exceeding 5 ml/min.
 Up to two times a day for adults and children.

 Contraindications

-There is a whole list of diseases, symptoms, in the presence of which the use of Asparkam is strictly contraindicated.
+There is a whole list of diseases and symptoms in the presence of which the use of Asparkam is strictly contraindicated.
 Check out each of them in more detail below:

 • Renal failure (acute, chronic).